firepear/homefarm/docs/compute_install.md

 ## Putting nodes into service

-These steps happen on the controller:
+Once you have all nodes installed, return to the controller and perform these steps.

-1. Ensure that all the nodes you've added have entries in `farm.cfg`.
+1. Ensure that all the nodes you've added have entries in `farm.cfg`
-1. For each node:
    * Create (or symlink if the new node will be sharing a configuration with an existing node) a config file in the `/homefarm/nodes` directory